xjtu-enre/ENRE-workflow/CollaboratorProtocol.md

 * On forked repo's webpage, you can create a pr to the main ENRE repo to contribute your commits.

+* You can then delete the forked repo, and the next time you want to contribute to the main ENRE repo, you will need to create a new fork and perform the above steps again.

 > The solution is credit to https://stackoverflow.com/a/30352360/13878671

 ## Syncing between upstream and downstream